 We all know prison reform in the United States is necessary, but there are some issues that can be solved for the sake of humanity in an easier way.
 That is solitary confinement when it’s not necessary and it is not necessary in many cases.

 Imagine being isolated all day.
 No contact with anyone.
 The desolation, the depression, the overwhelming sadness, and hopelessness.
 Most humans need contact and they need to be around other people.

-A prisoner spends up to 23 hours a day inside a solitary confinement unit, where they engage in all the activities of life: They eat, sleep and defecate all in the same 60 to 80 square feet of their cell.
+A prisoner spends up to 23 hours a day inside a solitary confinement unit, where they engage in all the activities of life: They eat, sleep and defecate all in the same 6 x 8 feet of their cell.
 Sometimes the cells lack natural light; they may not even have a window.
 Many solitary confinement units have solid doors, so prisoners are literally encased in concrete and steel.